After reading Za Za Scents children’s books….

 • Fill sets of two with the same olfactive ingredient like: coffee beans, orange slices, pickles, etc.

-• Put a blindfold on.
+• Put on a blindfold.

-• Mix the jars up.
+• Mix up the jars.

 • Find scent matches.